Tmelo770/IR-TRC/README.md

 # IR - TRC
 Data: <br>
 The new energy minerals international trade networks dataset used in this article is sourced from the United Nations Comtrade Database (https://comtradeplus.un.org/).
 The feature data include countries' population, GDP, and high-tech levels are from the World Bank (https://data.worldbank.org.cn/); political risk data are from the PRS Group (https://www.prsgroup.com/); and the resource reserves and production datasets are from USGS (https://www.usgs.gov/).
-You can also search for the needed data in the "Data" folder.
+You can also search for the needed data in the Data folder.

 TRC Phenomenon identification： <br>